Bhagavad Gita Chapter 5 Verse 23 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: He who is able, while still here in this world, to withstand the impulse born out of desire and anger before the liberation from the body, he is a Yogi, and he is a happy man.
+At this point in Karma Sanyasa Yoga, Krishna deepens His teaching on renunciation in action.
+He who is able, while still here in this world, to withstand the impulse born out of desire and anger before the liberation from the body, he is a Yogi, and he is a happy man.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What distinguishes this verse is its integration of renunciation in action with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team